willprice/ml-quiz/README.md

 | Actual - | 2           | 5           | 7  |
 |          | 3           | 9           | 12 |

-Finally, for *object matching* `"correctness":` is left part of the text and `"answer:` is the right part, e.g.
+Finally, for *object matching* `"correctness":` is left part of the text, `"answer:` is the right part, `"explanation":` is the same as in the examples above, e.g.
 ```
 "answer_type": "matrix_sort_answer",
 "answers": [
   { "correctness": "The letter after 'a' is ",
     "answer": "'B'.",
-    "hint": "go through the alphabet",
-    "comments": ""
+    "explanation": "why this answer is correct"
   },
   { "correctness": "The letter after 'g' is ",
     "answer": "'H'.",
-    "hint": "go through the alphabet",
-    "comments": ""
+    "explanation": "why this answer is correct"
   },
   { "correctness": "I like ",
     "answer": "alphabet.",
-    "hint": "the bird is the word",
-    "comments": ""
+    "explanation": "why this answer is correct"
   }
 ]
 ```